This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Epilepsy In Children

-is a brain disorder that causes recurring seizures.
-An abnormal area in your child's brain sometimes sends bursts of electrical activity that cause his seizures.
+is a brain disorder that causes seizures.
+It is also called a seizure disorder.
+A seizure means an abnormal area in your child's brain sometimes sends bursts of electrical activity.
+A seizure may start in one part of your child's brain, or both sides may be affected.
+Depending on the type of seizure, your child may have movements he or she cannot control, lose consciousness, or stare straight ahead.
+Your child may be confused or tired after the seizure.
+A seizure may last a few seconds or longer than 5 minutes.
 A birth defect, tumor, stroke, injury, or infection may cause epilepsy.
 The cause of your child's epilepsy may not be known.
-If your child's seizures are not controlled, his epilepsy may become life-threatening.
+If the seizures are not controlled, epilepsy may become life-threatening.

 Call 911 for any of the following: